-As a result of the ability to issue, repurchase and resell shares, the capital of the Fund may vary depending on the demand for redemptions and subscriptions to the Fund.
+As a result of the ability to issue and repurchase shares, the capital of the Fund can vary depending on the demand for redemptions and subscriptions to the Fund.
 The Fund is not subject to externally imposed capital requirements and has no legal restrictions on the issue, repurchase or resale of redeemable shares beyond those included in the Fund's constitution.